 How many applicants do you accept each year?

-- 6 applicants per year - cardiac track
+• 6 applicants per year - cardiac certificate

 What is the deadline for applications?

 The application window for the Bachelor of Science in Diagnostic Medical